-Redding beats Rea in Navarra thriller
+Rea third as Razgatlioglu wins in Spain

-World Superbikes: Scott Redding beats Jonathan Rea in Navarra thriller
+World Superbikes: Razgatlioglu level with Rea in championship after Navarra win

 Last updated on .From the section Motorsport